sigasi/sigasi_insights/manual/trouble.md

 # I want a clean restart {: #ts-clean}

-If you ever suspect that the state of your project is inconsistent in Sigasi, you can do one or all of the following things.
+If you ever suspect that the state of your project is inconsistent in Sigasi Studio, you can do one or all of the following things.
 Consider these steps to be advanced usage; you should not need them during normal operation.

 ## Force a clean compilation